ethannicholas/Frost/docs/defines.md

 because it is an illegal attempt to change the value of the define itself.

-Idiomatic Panda code tends to use `def` almost everywhere, only occasionally resorting to `var`.
+Idiomatic Frost code tends to use `def` almost everywhere, only occasionally resorting to `var`.